AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-electronic-seal-api/quickstarts.md

 * **Field Name**  (*Required*): The signature field's name.
 If signature field with this field name already exist, that field will be used.
 If it does not exist, a signature field with this field name will be created.
 This must be a non-empty string.
 Check the steps [here](https://www.adobe.com/sign/hub/how-to/add-a-signature-block-to-pdf) to add signature block to a PDF.
 * **Visibility**: Specifies whether the signature field is visible.
 The default value of `true` creates a visible signature.
 * **Page Number**: Specifies the page number to which the signature field should be attached.
 Page numbers are 1-based.
-The page must exist in the document if the signature field does not already exist on a page.
+The page number is only **required** if the signature field does not already exist in the pdf document.
+If this is specified along with signature field then it overrides the page on which signature field is present in the document.
 * **Location**: Specifies the coordinates of the signature appearance's bounding box in default PDF user space units.
-This shall be specified if signature field with provided field name does not exist.
+The location is only **required** if the signature field does not already exist in the pdf document.
 If this is specified along with signature field then it overrides the existing signature bounding box.
-The bounding box must intersect the page's media box.

   * **Left**: The left x-coordinate
   * **Bottom**: The bottom y-coordinate
   * **Right**: The right x-coordinate
   * **Top**: The top y-coordinate

+The **Location** and **Page Number** fields are **optional** if the signature field is already added in the input PDF document.
+To add the signature field explicitly, see [how to place a signature field in a PDF](https://www.adobe.com/sign/hub/how-to/add-a-signature-block-to-pdf).

 ### Seal Appearance Parameters

 Specifies signature field appearance parameters.
 These are an enum set of display items: NAME, DATE, LOGO, DISTINGUISHED_NAME, LABELS.
 Specifies the information to display in the signature.